Signifyin'

-Signifyin' (sometimes written "signifyin(g)") (vernacular), is a wordplay.
-It is a practice in African-American culture involving a verbal strategy of indirection that exploits the gap between the denotative and figurative meanings of words.
-A simple example would be insulting someone to show affection.
+Signifyin' (sometimes written "signifyin(g)") is a practice in African-American culture involving a verbal strategy of indirection that exploits the gap between the denotative and figurative meanings of words.
+A simple example would be insulting someone to show them affection.
 Other names for signifyin' include: "Dropping lugs, joaning, sounding, capping, snapping, dissing, busting, bagging, janking, ranking, toasting, woofing, roasting, putting on, or cracking."

 Signifyin' directs attention to the connotative, context-bound significance of words, which is accessible only to those who share the cultural values of a given speech community.
 The expression comes from stories about the signifying monkey, a trickster figure said to have originated during slavery in the United States.

 The American literary critic Henry Louis Gates Jr. wrote in The Signifying Monkey (1988) that signifyin' is "a trope, in which are subsumed several other rhetorical tropes, including metaphor, metonymy, synecdoche, and irony (the master tropes), and also hyperbole, litotes, and metalepsis.
 To this list we could easily add aporia, chiasmus, and catachresis, all of which are used in the ritual of Signifyin(g)."

 Origin and features

-Rudy Ray Moore, known as "Dolemite", is well-known for having used the term in his comedic performances.
-While signifyin(g) is the term coined by Henry Louis Gates, Jr. to represent a black vernacular, the idea stems from the thoughts of Ferdinand De Saussure and the process of signifying—"the association between words and the ideas they indicate."
+Rudy Ray Moore, known as "Dolemite", is well known for having used the term in his comedic performances.
+While signifyin(g) is the term coined by Henry Louis Gates Jr. to represent a black vernacular, the idea stems from the thoughts of Ferdinand De Saussure and the process of signifying—"the association between words and the ideas they indicate."
 Gates states, "'Signification,' in standard English, denotes the meaning that a term conveys, or is intended to convey."
 Gates takes this idea of signifying and "doubles" it in order to explain signifyin(g).
 He states of black vernacular, "their complex act of language Signifies upon both formal language use and its conventions, conventions established, at least officially, by middle-class white people."

 Gates examines the ways in which signifyin(g) differs from signifying.

 According to Gates, the practice derived from the trickster archetype found in much African mythology, folklore, and religion: a god, goddess, spirit, man, woman, or anthropomorphic animal who plays tricks or otherwise disobeys normal rules and societal norms.
 In practice, signifyin' often takes the form of quoting from sub-cultural vernacular, while extending the meaning at the same time through a rhetorical figure.

 The expression itself derives from the numerous tales about the signifying monkey, a folk trickster figure said to have originated during slavery in the United States.
 In most of these narratives, the monkey manages to dupe the powerful lion by signifying.

 The term signifyin' itself currently carries a range of metaphorical and theoretical meanings in black cultural studies that stretch far beyond its literal scope of reference.
 In The Signifying Monkey, Gates expands the term to refer not merely to a specific vernacular strategy but also to a trope of double-voiced repetition and reversal that exemplifies the distinguishing property of black discourse.
 However, this subtle African-American device, if linguistically analyzed, becomes notoriously difficult to pin down, as Gates writes: